oMerciless/oMerciless.github.io/README.md

 11/26/23: Updated jekyll theme

-11/27/23 added index.md and _layouts folders
+11/27/23: Added index.md and _layouts folders

-11/30/23 removed index.md and _layouts folders (they didn't do anything)
+11/30/23: Removed index.md and _layouts folders (they didn't do anything)

-12/4/23 fixed heading error in the text "Mercy hub"
+12/4/23: Fixed heading error in the text "Mercy hub"

-12/6/23 modified the hell out of the config folder
+12/6/23: Modified the hell out of the config folder

+12/6/23: Actully started developing bookmarklets